JujuAdams/Bento/docs/0.1/Shared-Callbacks.md

 ### LayoutExecute

 Called when deciding the layout of a UI element.
-You can (and should) use this callback to move child elements too.
+You can (and should) use this event to move child elements too.

 ### LayoutCheck

 Called when deciding if the previously set layout (see above) is valid.
-The function you set for this callback should return `true` or `false` depending on whether the layout is still acceptable.
+The function you set for this event should return `true` or `false` depending on whether the layout is still acceptable.